 About Godalming Lammas Lands

-The Lammas Lands consists of a series of three flood meadows (covering 32.5 ha - 81 acres), lying on the northern side of the River Wey between Godalming and Farncombe.
+The Lammas Lands consists of a series of four flood meadows (covering 32.5 ha - 81 acres), lying on the northern side of the River Wey between Godalming and Farncombe.

 The Lammas Lands is shown here flooded in February 2009.
 Normally, the water level drops again fairly rapidly, though it has suffered repeated inundation over winter 2013/14.
 In a typical water meadow, the flooding raises the ground temperature encouraging earlier grass growth, and this is also the case in a flood meadow; however, flooding can lead to high phosphate levels (particularly from sewage) which can affect the vegetation by encouraging coarser growth, resulting in poorer biodiversity.

 The site is owned and managed by Waverley Borough Council, and has been designated a Site of Nature Conservation Importance because of its high wildlife value, particularly birds and invertebrates.This winter, Hell Ditch Meadow has often been visited by grey heron and up to three little egrets feeding on the wet ground.

-Controlled conservation grazing is integral to the continued well-being of the site, as this strips the site of excess nutrients and keeps the sward shorter.
+Controlled conservation grazing is integral to the continued well being of the site, as this strips the site of excess nutrients and keeps the sward shorter.
 The Lammas Lands support a rich invertebrate fauna and the site is also important for birds, including reed bunting and snipe.
 Without grazing, the grass areas would become rank eventually becoming invaded by trees, and in the process, would lose the rich assemblage of associated wildlife.
 Annual haycuts and grazing have been carried out for over 1,000 years on this site, and it is important that these continue to protect the site and retain the open landscape for future generations to enjoy.

 The area is also of high historic interest and contributes enormously to the visual character of Godalming.
 Lammas Lands are named after the old practice of taking a hay cut on, or by, Lammas Day (1 August) after which cattle would be turned out to eat the fresh flush of grass that followed the hay cut.